NunoAndrezo/ft_irc/README.md

 ## The project.

 ft_IRC is our own rudimentary Internet Relay Chat server!
+Essentially it is a program that functions as a chat server using IRC protocol (see sources).
+Through the usage of an IRC client you will be able to connect to this server and communicate with others also connected on it!

 ---